 So it was not an unusual day when Daniel, on his way to the park, found himself listening to the musical skittering of the sun beams striking the black asphalt, the straining sounds of the lawns growing and the muttering of butterflies.
 Then rather suddenly Daniel caught a strange feeling that he could not quite describe.
 You know it, the tingle in the back of your mind when you walk into a room and know it is not empty when it should be, or when you feel someone staring at you from across a crowded room.
 The little girl from down the street, Hanna who was typically a bundle of noise, both normal and paranormal, had gone silent.

-The feathered woman, unobserved by any but the horrified boy, strode casually away, her pale eyes leaking thin trails of smoke.
+The Gray Woman, unobserved by any but the horrified boy, strode casually away, her pale eyes leaking thin trails of smoke.

 And Daniel suddenly knew what his purpose was, why he could hear (and apparently see) what others could not.
 He ran all the way home.